krishjainm/krishjainm/README.md

 ## Hey there 👋

-I'm Krish — an undergrad researcher in AI and machine learning, studying Data Science & Statistics at UCSB.
+My name is Krish Jain.
+I am an undergrad researcher in AI and machine learning, studying Data Science and Statistics at UCSB.
 I’m deeply passionate about using AI to make a meaningful difference in healthcare and beyond.

 ### 🔬 Current Research